 In Victoria you’ll discover a captivating town with a deep history, vibrant culture, amazing food, and live music – all just a hop, skip, and a jump from the Gulf Coast.

-Nestled on the bank of the Guadalupe River halfway between Houston and Corpus Christi, just two hours away from Austin and San Antonio, Victoria is known as the “Crossroads” of Texas.
+Nestled on the bank of the Guadalupe River halfway between Houston and Corpus Christi, Victoria is an ideal place to get away for a few days of rest and relaxation or to dive into Texas history.

 Victoria is an ideal place to get away for a few days of rest and relaxation or to dive into Texas history.